arnath/arnath.github.io/_posts/2020-01-06-multiple-wordpress-containers.md

     - database:/var/lib/mysql
     - ./mariadb:/docker-entrypoint-initdb.d
 ```
 When you define a volume with a name instead of a path like `database:...`, this creates a named, Docker-managed volume.
-We use this to map the `/var/lib/mysql` folder from the container to the named volume because this is where the databases are stored on disk.
+I used this to map the `/var/lib/mysql` folder from the container to the named volume because this is where the databases are stored on disk.

 The second line copies the `mariadb/init.sh` script to the `/docker-entrypoint-initdb.d` directory in the container.
 Scripts in this container are run by the mariadb image on startup.
 The image provides a way to create a database and provide permissions using an environment variable but this only works for a single database.
 I wanted to use a database per site so I had to create the shell script below to do this for me: